 A student enrolled in the graduate program in Psychology who receives a grade of "C" or below in any core graduate course must repeat the course and receive a grade of "B" or better.
 A student who receives two or more grades of "C" or below in any graduate course in the program will be dismissed.
+The thesis courses are graded Satisfactory/ Unsatisfactory and are not included in the calculation of the grade point average.

-A full explanation of the grading system and abbreviations contained in grade reports is given in the ACADEMIC POLICIES AND PRACTICES SECTION.
+A full explanation of the grading system and abbreviations contained in grade reports is given in the Academic Policies and Practices section.